mcrowder65/rejecting-promise-TEACHING/script.md

 Then now we're back to the `getHamsters` error and undefined being printed..

-But why didn't the outer catch get printed?
+but why is undefined getting printed?

 Do you notice in utilities.getBestPet, we are returning the result there?
 In the .catch method of `getHamsters`, we don't return anything.
 So the next resolution of that promise is not going